deg/re-frame-firebase/README.md

 #### Credentials

 You need to create your Firebase project on its [site](https://firebase.google.com).
-This will supply you wiht a set of credentials: an API key, domain, URL, and bucket.
+This will supply you with a set of credentials: an API key, domain, URL, and bucket.
 Mimicking the sample above, copy these into your code.

 Note that it is ok to have these credentials visible in your client-side code.
 But, you